python-sge/sge/doc-src/pong.rst

 - :attr:`down_key` will indicate the key that moves the paddle down.
 We will set it to ``"s"`` for player 1, or ``"down"`` for player 2.

-- :attr:`x` is an attribute inherited from :class:`sge.Object` which
+- :attr:`x` is an attribute inherited from :class:`sge.dsp.Object` which
   indicates the horizontal position of the object.
 We will set this based on a constant we will define (technically just a variable, since Python doesn't support constants) called :const:`PADDLE_XOFFSET`: